EarthenSky/gebdev.net/README.md

 # earthensky.github.io
-The ultimate multi-platform

-*Feel free to take anything and reference me!*

-Here's a clickable link btw: https://earthensky.github.io/
+websites are pretty cool https://earthensky.github.io/

 # Info:
-This site is made with *zola*, a great ssg written in rust!
+This site is made with a custom ssg called
 Individual web apps are made with various languages, such as Elm for example.

 ### TODO: